nicolemne/paper-rock-scissor-naruto-game/README.md

 To be able to view the site and play the game on a range of device sizes.

-#### First time visitors
+#### First-time visitors

-I would like a first time visitor to be curious to test out the game and hopefully have a good time doing so.
-I'd like to think that a first time visitor would think that the design and color scheme is sleek and fun, especially if the visitor is a fan of the Naruto manga or anime series.
+I would like a first-time visitor to be curious to test out the game and hopefully have a good time doing so.
+I'd like to think that a first-time visitor would think that the design and colour scheme is sleek and fun, especially if the visitor is a fan of the Naruto manga or anime series.
 My goal here is also for the user to enjoy a simple game with a Naruto design and gameplay, and perhaps even recommend it to a friend.

 #### Returning visitors

-My hope is that the first time user will enjoy the game enough to want to return and play again.
+I hope that the first-time user will enjoy the game enough to want to return and play again.

 ## Design